-An important way to help prevent stroke is to see your doctor for regular physical exams.
-Your doctor will want to see you at least once a year.
-Ask your doctor when you should come in for an exam.
+An important way to help prevent stroke is to see your health care provider for regular physical exams.
+Your provider will want to see you at least once a year.
+Ask your provider when you should come in for an exam.

-You cannnot change some risk factors or causes of stroke:
+You can't change some risk factors or causes of stroke:

 - Age.
 Your risk of stroke increases as you get older.

-- Gender.
+- Sex.
 Men have a higher risk of stroke than women.
 But more women than men die from stroke.

 - Genetic characteristics.
 If one of your parents had a stroke, you are at higher risk.